 In 2013 a scheme was introduced whereby a £1 discretionary donation is added to every guest's bill.
 Guests are asked on checkout if they would like to donate to our chosen local charity and we then match every £1 donated by our guests.
-Our current chosen charity is Rother Responders.
-If you are a charity and would like to be considered for our fundraising scheme please contact us.
+Our current chosen charity is the St Michael’s Hospice.
+If you are a local charity and would like to be considered for our fundraising scheme please contact us.

 The George in Rye was proud to host The Oliver Curd Trust Christmas Party in December in the Regency ballroom and £1,000 was presented to the Trust on the evening which was raised via the guest check-out scheme.
 The Trust was set up in memory of Oliver who was diagnosed with a rare bone cancer, Ewings Sarcoma, and lost his long brave fight with the disease in November 2007.
 The objective and purpose of the charity is to provide fully-equipped holiday accommodation to families supporting children and young people in the UK suffering from childhood cancer and other life threatening illnesses.
 The Oliver Curd Trust is a charity that seeks to provide holiday memories, happiness and periods of escape for these children and their families during very difficult and trying times.

-£1,075 was donated to local charity, Charity for Kids, in October 2014.
+£1,075 was donated to local charity, Charity for Kids.
 Their aim is to to help sick, disabled & terminally-ill children in the Hastings and Rye area by providing them with equipment that they need or funding services they may require.
 There are no wages at Charity for Kids, it is run entirely by volunteers and all funds raised go back into the Community.

 Over £1,000 was raised by The George and its guests for the Sara Lee Trust - a local charity which provides complementary therapies, counselling and creative therapies to people in Hastings & Rother living through cancer and other life-threatening illnesses.
 Click here for more information.